mneia-gr/mneia-isbn/README.md

 # Mneia ISBN #

 **Mneia ISBN** is a collection of tools for working with International Standard Book Numbers in Python.
-It can validate, hyphenate, and convert ISBNs between formats.
+It can split an ISBN to its parts (prefix, group, publisher, item, check digit), validate, hyphenate, and convert ISBNs between formats.

 This library is inspired by, and partially ported from, the [isbn3](https://github.com/inventaire/isbn3) Javascript library.
 This library has no runtime dependencies outside of the Python standard library.
 It has dependencies for